-Cumin- a spice that is believed to increase antioxidant uptake, promote digestion, improve blood pressure and provides iron.
+Cumin- a spice that is believed to increase antioxidant uptake, promote digestion, improve blood pressure, and provide iron.

 Salt- to taste.

-Arrowroot flour- gluten free, thickens sauce and helps it stick to the chicken.
+Arrowroot flour- gluten-free, thicken the sauce and helps it stick to the chicken.

 Chili powder- did you know chili powder is actually a combination of spices?
 It has several different spices including chili peppers, cumin, onion and garlic powder.
 Spicier varieties of chili powder will often contain cayenne as well.